stellardreams/stellardreams.github.io/_posts/2020-09-08-Bold-Impact.md

 Deep down inside, we already know what is good and wholesome in a universal sense.
 And a lot of it has to do with bringing about changes related to oneself.

 If you are taking consistent steps towards changing yourself, then you are changing the universe.
-And that, my friends is powerful.
+And that, my friends, is powerful.

 To adventure & fellowship!
 With enthusiasm & gusto!